garthwhitaker/oop/README.md

-# nasaRobotics
+# OOP / SOLID Principles with Java

-This is test project whereby I use basic OOP concepts and SOLID principles.
-Also, some unit tests.
+This is test project whereby I used basic OOP concepts and SOLID principles.
+Also, some unit tests to test that the logic I have created was correct.